 But people do have children, and my job is to write for and about those folk.
 At work I spend hours every day reading Mommy Blogs.
 Not having pushed one out myself, sometimes I am a bit terrified by what they tell me.
 Tales of chapped nipples and hateful children share space with tips on what to do when your kids walks in on sexy time.
 Reading these make me want to pack up my uterus and send it along to someone who could put it to better use.

 Do I believe that these parcels of perfection truly exist on our planet?
 Of course not.
 I know that these living Pinterest boards are creations.
 That the woman blogging are sharing only the crests of their lives.
 Why do they do it?
 Are they advertising for the Mormon faith?
 Maybe, but I don’t think that’s enough to explain them.
 From my ever-skeptic vantage, I believe these blogs serve to soothe the mothers who write them.
-Just as anyone who has spent any amount of time consciously crafting their Facebook page might scroll down its photos, witticisms, and videos with a sigh of self-satisfaction, so to do these mothers.
+Just as anyone who has spent any amount of time consciously crafting their Facebook page might scroll down its photos, witticisms, and videos with a sigh of self-satisfaction, so too do these mothers craft and review their blogs.
 We create a persona for ourselves online that matches the person we’d most like to be.
 Nothing revolutionary here.
 And yet…

 I am most vulnerable when I’m lonely.
 Sometimes when I deep down, I want to populate the world with people who are bound to love me.
 Perhaps you’ve exhausted the options.
 No one came to your dinner parties, you hated everyone at the book club.
 Party nights leave you empty and you haven’t felt exhilaration in days.
 Good things happen, but they do so at a regular, predictable pace.
 Short of a windfall of wealth and companionship, there’s not much light left for you beyond the drudgery.
 These blogs try to swoop in right when I’m in my trough, try to trick me into thinking that Mother’s Little Helper is actually just the baby herself.